| |

 loud public arguments by citing the sixth commandment.

-The fact is that the status of the Old Testament
+fact is that the status of the Old Testament is ill-defined

-is ill-defined in all mainstream churches.
-Some Christians cite
+in all mainstream churches.
+Some Christians cite it as justification

-and doctrine, and when it does not, then it can be disregarded.
+when it does not, then it can be disregarded.
+Different sects

-Different sects select different passages to formulate doctrine
+select different passages to formulate doctrine according to

-according to taste.
-Even the mainstream Churches change their
+taste.
+Even the mainstream Churches change their views about

-views about it with remarkable ease.
+it with remarkable ease.
+When it was politically expedient to

+condemn Joan of Arc, she could be charged with transvestism,

+which was prohibited in the Old Testament.
 When it was politically

-expedient to condemn Joan of Arc, she could be charged with

-transvestism, which was prohibited in the Old Testament.
-When

-it was politically expedient to rehabilitate her, this particular
+expedient to rehabilitate her, this particular crime could be

-crime could be ignored on the grounds that Old Testament restrictions
+ignored on the grounds that Old Testament restrictions had been

-had been abrogated.
-To many the Old Testament looks like a sort
+abrogated.
+To many the Old Testament looks like a sort of religious

-of religious supermarket, where customers are free to select
+supermarket, where customers are free to select the items they

-the items they like the look of, and leave the items that do
+like the look of, and leave the items that do not appeal to

 |